Citadel Advisors déclare une position courte nette sur Ubisoft Entertainment

-* Citadel Advisors a déclaré une position courte nette de 3,38% sur Ubisoft Entertainment au 16/04/2026.
+* Citadel Advisors détient position courte nette de 3,52% sur Ubisoft Entertainment.
 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
-Ubisoft Entertainment SA published the original content used to generate this news brief on April 17, 2026, and is solely responsible for the information contained therein.
+Ubisoft Entertainment SA published the original content used to generate this news brief on April 22, 2026, and is solely responsible for the information contained therein.

 0 commentaire